jbrogers63/botrb/README.md

 # Botrb

-This is just a library to make a simple IRC bot...
+This is just a library to make a simple IRC bot.
+At this time, consider it to be barely alpha quality.

 ## Installation